epatel/mbench/README.md

 # mbench

 This is a template flutter project that can be packaged into a single bash script.
-It can also be extracted to a new project with a seperate name.
+It extracts to a new project with a seperate name.

 `./mktemplate` will create the new template `mbench.sh`